-With all of the advances in science and industry, you would think you have heard it all.
+With all of the advances in science, you would think you have heard it all.
 Have you ever heard about bacteria that make fuel for certain engines?
 It is a reality.
 There are already many hydrogen fuel cell vehicles.
 The only problem has been a good source for hydrogen.
 What about getting bacteria to do it?

 Biotechnology for Hydrogen